Skip to product information

 Sustainability is conceptualized as tripart, encompassing concerns spanning across the ‘three Es,’ environment, economy, (social) equity.
 In this session, we will discuss the dimensions of sustainability in Texas wine, with a focus on the environment vis-à-vis principles of, and practices for, sustainable vineyard management.

-• BUSINESS: Wine Club - WISE Academy - BALLROOM F
+• BUSINESS: Wine Club - Liz Mercer, WISE Academy - BALLROOM F

 - sponsored by WinePulse